Understanding The Lean StartUp Methodology

 Product popularity and forever customer relationship and support are fundamental values.

-Being part of the lean startup methodology requires you to put the customer’s desires forward that is, your customer is the one to test and experiment with your product by giving out a minimum viable product (MVP), and you will have a go-ahead or withdrawal depending on what your customers will tell you as the feedback.
-If the feedback is positive, you can go ahead to produce more for the market, and if the feedback is negative, you might need to halt production as you find ways of improving the product or something else.
+Being part of the lean startup methodology requires you to put the customer’s desires forward.
+Your customer is the one to test and experiment with your product by giving out a minimum viable product (MVP).
+You will have a go-ahead or withdrawal from the tests depending on what your customers will tell you as the feedback.
+If the input is positive, you can go ahead to produce more for the market, and if the input is negative, you might need to halt production as you find ways of improving the product or something else.

 The stages of lean startup methodology

 This is the first stage of lean startup methodology; the product developer identifies a problem with this stage.
 They are then set to solve it, but before getting to the solution stage, they have first to assess whether the problem is worth solving or not.
 If the problem is not worth solving, the product developer will stop, and if it’s worth solving, it will go ahead to the next stage.
 This saves you from wasting money and time on things that are not worth it.

 You need first to understand whether the problem can be solved or not.
 Then, critically analyze your solution and find out whether it’s the best solution and whether customers will choose it over any other alternatives when you confirm that it is worth it other than find out from the market whether customers are ready to support and buy.
 This will give you a direction on whether to go ahead and produce a product for testing or whether to put it on a halt.